jy95/fds/r5/src/site/markdown/configuration.md

 This method empowers users to :
 - Select the extension(s) they would like to display
 - Customize each extension rendering to their liking or/and their specifications
-- Order the rendering of existing extension(s) in case of precedence rule(s) (e.g Extension B before Extension A)
+- Order the rendering of existing extension(s) in case of precedence rule(s) (e.g., Extension B before Extension A)

 ### Example Usage